safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 You're a technical analyst in the GIS department of your local city.
 You have plenty of experience using FME Desktop, and your department has just purchased FME Server.

-A municipal election is about to happen and Elections Interopolis have provided a dataset of new voting divisions in GML format.
-Your first task today is to create a workspace to translate these voting divisions to a SpatiaLite database format for use within the city, and write the data to a resources folder on FME Server so that everyone can use it.
+A municipal election is about to happen, and Elections Interopolis have provided a dataset of new voting divisions in GML format.
+Your first task today is to create a workspace to translate these voting divisions to a SpatiaLite database format for use within the city and write the data to a resources folder on FME Server so that everyone can use it.

 Coincidentally, the planning department heard of this update and has asked you to assign voting division IDs to each of the records in the city's address database, for use in election planning.

 You realize that you can chain these two translations together to execute consecutively under a master workspace.
-So in all you have three workspaces to create!
+So in all, you have three workspaces to create!

 ---